Valuation of development property

 Development property valuations are often complex, have a potentially high variation and incorporate optionality.
 They can relate to specialised markets and therefore require a high level of expertise.

-The principles set out in this guidance note apply to all valuations of development property and should be read in conjunction with RICS Valuation – Global Standards 2017 (Red Book Global Standards) – incorporating the International Valuation Standards (IVS), in particular IVS 410.
+The principles set out in this professional standard apply to all valuations of development property and should be read in conjunction with the latest edition of RICS Valuation – Global Standards ('Red Book' Global Standards) – incorporating the International Valuation Standards (IVS), in particular IVS 410.